 - NoSQLmap – Automatic NoSQL injection and database takeover tool.

-- VHostScan – A virtual host scanner that performs reverse lookups, can be used with pivot tools, detect catch-all scenarios, aliases and dynamic default pages.
+- VHostScan – A virtual host scanner that performs reverse lookups, can be used with pivot tools, detect catch-all scenarios, aliases

 - FuzzDB – Dictionary of attack patterns and primitives for black-box application fault injection and resource discovery.